matthewbdaly/matthewbdaly/README.md

 ### Hi there 👋

-My name's Matthew and I'm a full stack web developer (and occasional mobile developer).
+My name's Matthew Daly and I'm a full stack web developer (and occasional mobile developer) in the UK.

+I can be found on Mastodon at [https://mstdn.social/@matthewbdaly](https://mstdn.social/@matthewbdaly) and on my blog at [https://matthewdaly.co.uk/](https://matthewdaly.co.uk/).

+I'm also the founder of [High Performance Laravel](https://www.highperformancelaravel.com/), a resource for helping Laravel developers understand the real reasons why their applications are slow.

 I have worked with the following technologies, among others: